 Even though OxyContin is a prescription medication, overcoming an addiction to it can be just as challenging as recovering from illicit street drugs such as heroin.
 People who try to stop using OxyContin without help from addiction treatment specialists habitually relapse before even completing the process of withdrawal.
 Symptoms of OxyContin withdrawal can be minimized or avoided by tapering off the drug gradually, but it can be very difficult to manage that process without professional help.
 Furthermore, preventing relapse is more complex than just working to get through withdrawal.

 The best option for OxyContin addiction treatment is a residential rehab program, much like the one found at Restore Drug Treatment Center.
-Residential rehab allows addicts to concentrate fully on breaking free from the grips of drug dependence.
-Our highly trained team of staff carefully supervise and administer each dose, and they will be able to get people off the drug as quickly as possible, but without the severely unpleasant symptoms of withdrawal.
+Residential rehab allows clients to concentrate fully on breaking free from the grips of drug dependence.
+Our highly trained team of staff carefully supervise and actively engage with clients to ensure that progress is maintained throughout each phase of treatment.

 Our residential treatment programs also provide extensive therapy to deal with the psychological side of drug dependence.
-Most people who seek addiction treatment also struggle with mental and emotional challenges that either originally led them to abuse substances or resulted from long-term use.
+Most people who seek addiction treatment struggle with mental and emotional challenges that either originally led them to substance abuse or that resulted from long-term use.
 We incorporate relapse prevention techniques and aftercare maintenance strategies into OxyContin rehab to prepare clients mentally, physically, and emotionally to be successful in life after treatment.
 These programs instill positive coping mechanisms and help clients build a strong network of support to rely on in recovery.

 If you are considering your options for OxyContin addiction treatment, Restore Treatment LA can help.
 We offer individualized, comprehensive treatment plans, which include various therapy and rehabilitation program to fit your life and specific needs.
 If you are ready to commit treatment and lifelong recovery, then Restore Treatment LA is readily available to help.